Jeff-Russ/ror-guides/rails-database.md

 This is the long way to do things.
 We could have sent in values at the time of instantiation as aruguments to the constructor.
 The `new` constructor takes `:symbol => value` pairs as arguments.
 You could populate the entire record (row) with on line in the Rails Console (known as __"Mass Assignment"__).
 You don't have to provide all the attributes, you can provide just the ones you want and let the defaults handle the rest.
 This only works if they actually do have defaults; you can set an attribute to reject not having it's value explicitly set as we will see later on with __"validations"__.

+	> teacher2 = Teacher.new(first_name: "Jeffrey", last_name: "Russ")
+	> teacher2.save
+	 # SQL INSERT ...
+	 => true

 One handy fact is that `teacher.save` returns true if it was sucessful so we can make it the condition of an `if` statement for error handling.
 If the data entered does not meet the requirements of your model or the database, false will be returned.
+You could also do the following but as you'll see in the next section, there is a better "one liner" option:

+	> teacher2 = Teacher.new(first_name: "Dennis", last_name: "Richie").save

 __Using Quickest Way__

 We used mass assignment with the `new` method, which then requires us to run `save` but we have another option of using `create` instead of `new`, which does not require `save` afterward.
 Unlike `save`, `create` does not return a boolean, it returns the object just like `new` does so we'll need to find out if it was successful by other means.

-§
+	> teacher3 = Teacher.create(first_name:"Yukihiro", last_name:"Matsumoto")

+Note that these three object we created are only temporary variables in our current `rails console` session and do not represent data actually on the database.
+If we restart the console they will be gone:

+	> teacher3
+	 => #<Teacher id: 3, classroom_id: nil, first_name: "Yukihiro", last_name: "Matsumoto", created_at: "2016-04-08 19:28:25", updated_at: "2016-04-08 19:28:25">
+	> exit
+	$ rails console
+	> teacher3
+	  NameError: undefined local variable or method `teacher3' for main:Object §

 --------------------------------------------------------------------------------